Important - we will send you an email to confirm this!

 14. Not permit unauthorised access to premises; event site; place of work.

 15. Notify the on duty supervisor before any absence.
-If, either before or during the course of an Assignment, you become aware of any reason why you may not be suitable for an Assignment, you shall notify the on duty supervisor before any absence.
+If, either before or during the course of an Assignment, you become aware of any reason why you may not be suitable for an Assignment, you shall notify the on duty supervisor before any absence and return your ticket/wristband so that a replacement volunteer can be found for your shift.

 16. Failure to notify Big Green coach immediately of any:

-Big Green Coach Health and Safety Policy for volunteers, paid staff and stewards/paid staff/volunteers
+Big Green Coach Health and Safety Policy for paid staff.

 The purpose of this document is to provide a simple reference for Health and Safety guidance that all volunteers, paid staff and Paid staff/volunteers working for Big Green Coach must adopt.
 It is intended to better ensure the health and safety of the Crew and others at the event.